StarsThu2016/tractor_private/README.md

 ## Bugs and future improvemnts
 * TRUMP 99 should not cover TRUMP AK
 * In a 3-deck game, if first player plays 5566, the following player with 777 can play 2389.
 Ideally, he/she must play 77.
-* In a NO-TRUMP rank 3 game, first player makes a special play.
-Second player covers by diamond and club 3, thrid player can cover again by heart and spade 3.
-Ideally, he/she cannot cover because all 3s are equally large in NO-TRUMP setup.
 * First flayer palys QQQA, follower has to play two pairs 99AA.
 Ideally, he/she just needs to play one pair.
-* First flayer plays 5566, follower has 99AAAKQJ and can play 99QJ.
-Ideally, he/she must play 99AA.
 * On the UI, the cards should be sorted so that the color is like "black-red-balck-red".
-* Display the score of the ZHUANG team if number of players >= 6.
-This will help players make a DECLARE decision.

 ## Introduction
 Multiplayer online tractor game.
 Try it at https://orange-tractor.herokuapp.com/.